ImperialCollegeLondon/OpticalTracking/README.md

 0 & 0 & 0 & 1
 \end{bmatrix}
 ```
 `t`, the translations, are x,y,z translations from the global frame of reference to the object.
-From the image we can see that is `x: 1`, `y: 2`, `z:0`
+From the image we can see that is `x: 1`, `y: 2`, `z: 0`
 ```math
 _gT_r =
 \begin{bmatrix}